 Postpartum Recovery Survival Advice:

 Nap as often as you can.
 One of the best ways to speed up healing is with rest.
 Rest when the baby sleeps.
+If you have a pregnancy pillow this is the time to use them.
 Everything else can wait.
 There is no task more important than rest when you first come home.
 Take advantage of anyone who offers to help and be sure that your partner is doing their part to help you get some much deserved and needed rest.

 Everyone wants to come and see the new baby.
 Though you want to show off your little one, you may be flat out exhausted and sleep deprived.
 You don’t have to be the entertainment committee.
 You can simply say “Not today”.
 There is nothing more important than you resting and healing.
 Your friends and family will understand.

 You need to be careful to not overdo it when you come home.
 Ask for help when you need it.
 Take help when it is offered.
-Pushing too hard will only make your postpartum recovery take longer, it won’t speed your healing.
+Pushing too hard will only make your postpartum recovery take longer.
+Your body needs time to heal.

 During your postpartum recovery, which encompasses the first 6 weeks after delivery, there are many possible medical concerns that could come up.
 This includes bleeding problems, infections (urinary tract, mastitis, uterus, incision), blood clots in thighs/legs, breastfeeding concerns, etc.

 As was discussed in Part 1, these are all urgent medical matters that should be addressed promptly.
 Your doctor and his/her medical group make arrangements to cover urgent issues day and night.
 Never be afraid to call about these concerns as they can become serious quickly.
 Diagnosing postpartum problems and treating them early is essential.

 Babywearing is a great way to free up your hands so you can do things.
 You can keep your baby close while you make dinner, do laundry, or take a walk with your other kids.